rpost-intertech/weather-app/README.md

+#Project Description
 This project is a weather application that displays the weather for today as well as the 5-day forecast for the week.
 It provides the location, day of the week, weather temperature, and an image representing the daily weather for today's date as well as a summary of the 5-day forecast via daily stat 'cards'.
 When a daily 'card' is clicked, the hourly weather as given in 3 hour intervals is displayed for the corresponding day that was clicked.

-Note on the weather data: The weather data from this app was retrieved using the 5 day weather forecast API provided by Open Weather Map (see https://openweathermap.org/forecast5).
+#Note on the weather data

+The weather data from this app was retrieved using the 5 day weather forecast API provided by Open Weather Map (see https://openweathermap.org/forecast5).
 Initially this app had the ability to dynamically retrieve this forecast from the API directly, but due to the limit of API calls through the free version on Open Weather Map and the frequency of calls made during the development of this application, this functionality was commented out and instead the data was stored in a json file and retrieved from that file within the project.
 This dynamic functionality is still contained in the application in comments and can be leveraged if needed.

 Additionally, the weather data from this 5 day weather forecast is given as follows.